OfentseLoeto/alx-backend/0x03-queuing_system_in_js/README.md

   -The function should publish to the channel holberton school channel, the message passed in argument after the time passed in arguments
 At the end of the file, call:

+5-In a file named 6-job_creator.js:

+Create a queue with Kue

+Create an object containing the Job data with the following format:
+{
+  phoneNumber: string,
+  message: string,
+}

+.Create a queue named push_notification_code, and create a job with the object created before .When the job is created without error, log to the console Notification job created: JOB ID .When the job is completed, log to the console Notification job completed .When the job is failing, log to the console Notification job failed